 Corrie Painter, PhD

 Ted Painter is our Event Coordinator.
-His primary responsibilities include planning, coordinating, and directing our annual Angiosarcoma Awareness, Inc 5K and Kid’s road race and other local events.
-As the Marketing Officer, Ted designs, orders, tracks, maintains, and mails all Angiosarcoma Awareness, Inc. marketing materials and online gift shop items.
+His primary responsibilities include planning, coordinating, and directing our annual Angiosarcoma Awareness, Inc 5K and Kid’s road race, and other local events.
+Ted designs, orders, tracks, maintains and mails all Angiosarcoma Awareness, Inc. marketing materials and online gift shop items.

 Charissa Kerr joined the Angiosarcoma Awareness Board in 2019 as the Secretary/Treasurer.
 With degrees in accounting and economics, as well as an MBA with a concentration in international business Charissa is well-suited for these roles.
 In addition, she has served as Treasurer on multiple non-profit boards across New England.
 She has amassed a vast array of knowledge in her 25-plus years of business experience, 15 of which have been in the non-profit sector.
 She is currently the Chief Financial Officer at Gulf of Maine Research Institute, in Portland, ME, a multi-million dollar, a non-profit organization focused on pioneering collaborative solutions to global ocean challenges.

 Charissa has many personal accomplishments in the philanthropic world, including signing up over 2,500 people for the Bone Marrow Registry, obtaining non-profit status for her fire department association, and serving on an international board to bring Hungarians to America as Fellows.
 Charissa has also been a CPR instructor since 2007.

 Outside of work, Charissa and her husband are both firefighters and EMTs in Raymond, Maine.
 They pair their love of athletics with their philanthropic goals, often running races and climbing stairs for charity.
 They have two children, ages 11 and 7, that keep them on their toes.